Welcome to my journal and thanks for visiting!

 I love living in the city, but one problem I have with these skinny South Philly row homes – not many closets.
 I tend to buy some items in bulk (toilet paper, laundry detergent, etc.) when its on sale and I have the right coupon.
 And I have stuff I just don’t want to keep in a bedroom closet like linens and towels.
 This led me to look at china cabinets and similar pieces that would provide some storage space.

-A little more about me… I’m from Rhode Island originally but have lived in Philadelphia for nearly eight years.
+A little more about me… I’m from Rhode Island originally but have lived in Philadelphia since 2007.
 I got married in 2013 to a man named Ryan and had an amazing wedding that I will probably describe in great detail on here some day.

 Thanks for stopping by!